abhriyaroy/RxLowpoly/README.md

 ## Introduction

- LowpolyRxJava serves as an improvement over this [repository](https://github.com/xyzxqs/XLowPoly) by
+ LowpolyRxJava serves as an improvement over [XLowPoly](https://github.com/xyzxqs/XLowPoly) by
-  - fixing `out of memory` crashes by scaling down the image losslessly before processing
+  - fixing `out of memory` crashes by scaling down the image losslessly before processing.
   - providing better quality results by using `8000` as the point count by default.
+  - the higher point count leads to a longer execution period, but it is significantly reduced by `scaling down the image` before processing.
   - provides wider choice of input sources like `uri`, `bitmap`, `file path` or `drawable resource`.
   - natively using `RxJava` for background processing thereby reducing boilerplate code on the developer's end.